Borate: Uses

-Lithium metaborate, lithium tetraborate, or a mixture of both, can be used in borate fusion sample preparation of various samples for analysis by XRF, AAS, ICP-OES and ICP-MS. Borate fusion and energy dispersive X-ray fluorescence spectrometry with polarized excitation have been used in the analysis of contaminated soils.
+Lithium metaborate, lithium tetraborate, or a mixture of both, can be used in borate fusion sample preparation of various samples for analysis by XRF, AAS, ICP-OES and ICP-MS. Borate fusion and energy dispersive X-ray fluorescence spectrometry with polarized excitation have been used to analyse contaminated soils.

 Disodium octaborate tetrahydrate Na2B8O13*4H2O (commonly abbreviated DOT) is used as a wood preservative or fungicide.
 Zinc borate is used as a flame retardant.

 Some borates with large anions and multiple cations, like K2Al2B2O7 and Cs3Zn6B9O21 have been considered for applications in nonlinear optics.

 Borate esters

 Borate esters are organic compounds, which are conveniently prepared by the stoichiometric condensation reaction of boric acid with alcohols (or their chalcogen analogs).